ThatCraws/GGScore/README.md

 Application to create power rankings via the Glicko-2 algorithm.

 The basic idea of this application is to create Power Rankings.
-Originally for competitive Super Smash Bros. for the Nintendo Gamecube, but you can technically create PRs for every competitive discipline.
+Originally intended for competitive Super Smash Bros.
+Melee for the Nintendo Gamecube, GGScore is able to create PRs for every competitive discipline in which two sides compete with each other.
 The ratings are created via the Glicko-2 algorithm.
 A ready-to-go build can be found in [this dropbox][Download link for build].

 ## Basic usage/features

 The general idea to use this tool is by importing tournaments from [challonge.com](https://www.challonge.com/).
 For this you will need a developer API key from your challonge-account.
 Then the players' names/aliases from the tournament's sets have to be associated with players.
 You can either associate an alias with an existing player or create a new one (when importing the first tournament you will have to create all new players of course).
-The results consisting of the winner, loser and date of the match will be added to the table in the "Match Report"-tab and can be manually removed (or added), if necessarry.
+The results, consisting of the winner, loser and date of the match, will be added to the table in the "Match Report"-tab and can be manually removed (or added), if necessarry.
-Once you imported your tourneys you have to enter a rating period.
+Once you imported your results you have to enter a rating period.
 The algorithm will only take results into account that happened within a rating period.
-It is recommended to let a player have at least 10-15 games in a rating period to make his rating accurate (especially for the first rating period).
+It is recommended to let a player have at least 10-15 games in a rating period to make the rating accurate (especially for the first rating period).
 If the "Match Report" gets too clustered you can use the "Finalize Ratings"-option in the "Rating Periods"-tab (where the actual PR is shown as well) to clear the tables displaying the results and rating periods.
 This also means that you will not be able to remove/add results from the rating periods existing before finalizing though (thus finalizing the ratings up to that point).
 However, you can add/remove and import results as before from then on.

 Keep in mind that only results within a rating period will be used to calculate a rating.